-The Snap is a digital point-and-shoot camera that provides you with the quality that you have come to expect from Polaroid, but in a new format.
+The Polaroid Snap was first introduce in 2015 and is a digital point-and-shoot camera that provides you with the quality that you have come to expect from Polaroid, but in a new format.
 With the Polaroid Snap, you can print images directly from the camera using the ZINK (zero ink) technology.
 This camera also features a microSD card slot to store your pictures.

 The Polaroid Snap features: